-Canon 1D C versus Canon 5D Mark IV
+Canon 1D C vs 5D Mark IV

 The Canon EOS-1D C and the Canon EOS 5D Mark IV are two professional cameras that were announced, respectively, in April 2012 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The 1DC has a resolution of 17.9 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably smaller (32 percent) than the Canon 1D C. Moreover, the 5D Mark IV is substantially lighter (42 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.